Alpacas as Lifestyle Animals

 • Having many different fleece colours, which is appealing

-• They are resistant to many of the usual livestock diseases
+• Being resistant to many of the usual livestock diseases

 • Efficient grazers and ideal for keeping small acreages short

-There are also different motivations for keeping them.
-These owners fall into three main groups:
+There are many different motivations for keeping them which fall into three main groups:

-Some larger scale owners wish to breed, show, sell and export animals on a commercial basis.
+Alpaca breeders may show, sell and perhaps export animals on a commercial basis.
 Alpacas produce one of the most luxurious fibres available and commercial operations in New Zealand are now breeding animals with exceptional fleeces - crimped, lustrous and soft handling.
 As a result, alpaca farms with up to 1000 animals are now operating with some of these breeders being involved in animal exports to the U.K., mainland Europe and eastern Asia.
-These markets are subject to changing import/export and health regulations and were recently been hindered by transport disruptions caused by the Covid-19 pandemic.
-It remains to be seen how long it takes until this business returns to normal.
+These markets are subject to changing import/export and health regulations and at one point was hindered by transport disruptions caused by the Covid-19 pandemic.
+The export business has now returned to normal.
+Larger alpaca farms frequently have particular outlets for their fibre.

-Agritourism involves the provision of additional activities at a farm with alpacas for the enjoyment of visitors.
-These are designed to create extra income for the farm and may develop into a year-round main business.
-Such activities may include farm tours, alpaca encounters, overnight farm stays, holiday units, farm shops selling alpaca and other products, on-farm activities, etc, and farm visitors may use their stay as a base for other activities, adding to the local economy.
+Agritourism involves providing additional activities at an alpaca farm for the enjoyment of visitors and this is proving popular in New Zealand.
+For the farm owner, these activities create extra income for the farm and may develop into a year-round main business.
+Such activities may include farm tours, alpaca encounters, overnight (or longer) farm stays, holiday units, farm shops selling alpaca and other products, on-farm activities, educational programmes, etc, and farm visitors may use their stay as a base for other activities, adding to the local economy.
 These business activities may be combined with either of the other two groups.
+Alpaca agritourism will raise awareness about alpacas and show that they have a role in sustainable farming.

 Te Korito Quinn - a finely fleeced male at Te Korito Alpacas